Burnie - Ulverstone Surrounds

 Burnie - Ulverstone Surrounds is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on AreaSearch's analysis, Burnie - Ulverstone Surrounds' population is around 5460 as of November 2025.
-This reflects an increase of 285 people (5.5%) since the 2021 Census, which reported a population of 5175 people.
-The change is inferred from the estimated resident population of 5385 from the ABS as of June 2024 and an additional 81 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4.0 persons per square kilometer, providing ample space per person.
-Burnie - Ulverstone Surrounds' 5.5% growth since the 2021 census exceeded the SA3 area (4.4%) and the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by natural growth, contributing approximately 80.0% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Burnie - Ulverstone Surrounds' population is around 5470 as of February 2026.
+This reflects an increase of 295 people, a 5.7% rise since the 2021 Census which reported a population of 5175 people.
+The change was inferred from the estimated resident population of 5385 in June 2024 and an additional 85 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4.0 persons per square kilometer.
+Burnie - Ulverstone Surrounds' growth of 5.7% since the 2021 census exceeded the SA3 area's 4.5%, indicating it as a growth leader in the region.
+Natural growth contributed approximately 80.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth by age group in the years post-2032, the Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with 2021 as the base year, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, projections indicate a decline in overall population over this period, with the area's population expected to decline by 236 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 191 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Over this period, projections indicate an overall population decline of 236 persons by 2041 according to this methodology.
+However, specific age cohorts like the 75 to 84 group are projected to increase, with an expected rise of 191 people in this age range.

 Frequently Asked Questions - Population